alepoptosis/vet_clinic_analysis/README.md

 # Identifying low-performing analyses at a veterinary clinic

 The investigation was carried out using Python v.
 3.7.3 and Jupyter Notebook.
 The .ipynb file is available for download along with the dataset folder, containing 7 .csv files.
-The notebook can also be visualised on its own through GitHub, or, should it not load properly, [as an HTML page](https://alepoptosis.github.io/vet_clinic_analysis/vet_clinic_analysis.html).
+The notebook can also be visualised on its own through GitHub, or preferably [as an HTML page](https://alepoptosis.github.io/vet_clinic_analysis/vet_clinic_analysis.html).

 ## Introduction